This article helps you:

 Once Amplitude Audiences has finished building your prediction, you’ll want to take a look at the results.
 Depending on what you see, you’ll either save the prediction as a cohort, or start over with a new prediction.

-- To view the results of your prediction, click the Predictions tab from the Cohorts & Audiences page.
-This will show you a list of all the predictions created so far.
+To view the results of your prediction, click the Predictions tab from the Cohorts & Audiences page.
+This shows you a list of all the predictions created so far.

-- The Y-axis shows the likelihood a user will convert (i.e., arrive at the future outcome you specified earlier)
+- The Y-axis shows the likelihood a user converts (for example, arrive at the future outcome you specified earlier)

 - The X-axis shows the percentile of users